Watch our video on how to read stock charts for beginners to learn how to read trading charts.

 Learning how to identify the trend for any stock you want to get into just might be the most important part of reading stock charts.
 Make sure to watch my video teaching you how to draw trend lines in ThinkorSwim.
 It's a really helpful guide for those that what to know how to read stock charts for beginners.

 Another thing you need to learn in how to read stock charts for beginners is how to spot support and resistance.
 I can’t stress that enough!
 Support levels are where a price tends to fall multiple times without breaking.
 Price will bounce off the level instead of breaking through it.
 It has found support.
 Resistance levels are when a price goes up multiple times without breaking.

 You always want to buy at support and sell at resistance.
 If you see a stock that is moving up, you always want to make sure it breaks resistance and holds before entering.
 Buying a stock at resistance can cause you to lose money right away.
 Read more about stock trading strategies and how they work.

 Another important part of learning how to read stock charts for beginners is reading stock patterns.
 The stock chart begins to form different patterns.
 Those patterns signal bullish or bearish moves.

 For example, a gap pattern happens when the opening price of the stock opens higher or lower than the previous days close.
 An example of a gap up is Amazon.
 Back in October it closed around $970.

 The next day it opened at $1057.
 Tesla gapped down in the beginning of November.
 There are many different patterns you can learn.

-There are different time frames you can use to read stock charts.
+There are different time frames you can use on how to read stock charts.
 I use the 1 minute, the 5 minute and the daily chart when I am looking at a stock.
 I use the 1 minute chart for find my entries and exits.